g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 Substitute the actual CDN URL where Lightning CSS is hosted with `"https://examplecdn.com/lightning-css/lightning.min.css"`.

  ### Installation Through npm
- In order to get projects that are stronger and can be scaled upwards, npm should be utilized.
+To to get projects that are stronger and can be scaled upwards, npm should be utilized.
 This is an excellent move to make.
 As far as lightning CSS is concerned, it can also be installed via npm commands taking into consideration dependency way much better versioning and build integration process.

 The following steps should be followed to install Lightning CSS through npm (Node Package Manager):
 * Use your command line interface (CLI) to go to your project directory.